stuntrally/stuntrally3/docs/status.md

 ## ⚠️Development stopped, project status, tasks, links etc.

 Well just FYI, and in case it wasn't obvious.
-I'm not developing Stunt Rally (SR3) since last release 3.3 (over 3 months now).
+I'm not developing Stunt Rally (SR3) since last release 3.3 (end of 2024).
-I did improve docs only.
+I did improve docs, other things in [Changelog](Changelog.md).
 There is a master/game server running, not sure.

 ### Tasks